 To help beginners and teachers discover the fun of colour mixing, I’ve gathered my favourite resources.
 At the end of this post, you will find a fun project using plasticine as a tool for teaching young kids about colour theory.

-1 Take the workshop: Using Colour Expressively with artist Sharon Hazen.
-Learn the tricks for mixing the colours you want.
+1 Take the workshop: Colour Theory in Watercolour with Kim Fjordbotten is an online course you can take at your leisure to earn the tricks for mixing the colours you want.

 2 ‘Colour MXR’ by Golden Acrylics This is an interactive tool on Golden’s website that allows you to play with colour.
 There are three ways you can play.
 1. Pick a colour from the colour chart on the left and then click on the tube on the right.
 Play + or – with each colour and see the resulting mixture change right before your eyes.
 2. You can upload a photo, click on a colour and it will tell you how to mix it!
 It is really quick too.
 3. Enter your CMYK from your computer or Pantone Selector and voila! it will mix your colour for you.